Radbuglet/crew/README.md

 ```
 class Player {
     // The "impl" qualifier takes a list of paths to the input members that require a value.
     // If any input members of a class' children do not receive their value, the parent class
     // will automatically forward these inputs to its consumers.
     impl(physical.spatial, sprite.spatial)
         // Any field/property, so long as it provides a superset of the guarantees required by
         // the "in" prototypes, is accepted here.
         inline var spatial: Spatial;

     out val physical: PhysicalObject;
     out val sprite: Sprite;
 }

 class Spatial {
     pub val pos: Vec3;
 }

 class PhysicalObject {
     // "in" defines a prototype for a class member to be provided by an "impl" qualified member
     // in a parent class.
     in val spatial: Spatial;

     // Crew doesn't need an explicit datatype defining mechanism.
 We can just inline the value
     // as part of the class.
     inline val velocity: Vec3;

     pub fn new() -> Self {
         Self {
             velocity: Vec3.zero(),
             // input member fields do not require initialization
         }
     }

     pub fn move() {
         // We can access input member prototypes as we would any other class member.
-		self.spatial.pos += self.velocity;  // Yes, we support operator overloads.
+        self.spatial.pos += self.velocity;  // Yes, we support operator overloading.
     }
 }

 class Sprite {
     in val spatial: Spatial;

     pub fn draw() {
         draw_sprite_at(self.spatial.pos);
     }
 }
 ```